-The primary sources on campus that enforce the alcohol and drug policies are the Code of Conduct Committee, the Public Safety Office, the Resident Life Coordinator, and Dean of Student's Office.
+The primary sources on campus that enforce the alcohol and drug policies are the Code of Conduct Committee, the Public Safety Office, the Assistant Director of Residence Life, and Dean of Student's Office.
 For instances involving employees, the Human Resources Department works with the Office of the President to handle interventions and/or sanctions.
 It is the primary responsibility of the Dean of Students to assess instances of infractions by students and to determine sanctions or involve the Code of Conduct Committee which will recommend any necessary sanctions.
-For 2015-2016 and 2016-2017 16 referrals were made to the Code of Conduct Committee for Drugs and/or Alcohol violations.
+For 2017-2018 and 2018-2019, 21 referrals were made to the Code of Conduct Committee for Drugs and/or Alcohol violations.